Halium/docs/porting/index.md

  2. Start the device in bootloader (aka "fastboot") mode.<br>
  This is usually acomplished by holding some combination of keys on the device for a few seconds.
 On some devices this is Volume-Down + Power.
 The Lineage OS wiki is a good resource to check for this.
  3. Change to the directory where the boot images have been created with the command `cout`.
- 4. Boot the kernel image with: `fastboot boot hybris-boot.img`
+ 4. Flash the kernel image with: `fastboot flash boot hybris-boot.img`.
+You can use `fastboot boot hybris-boot.img` but that is not working for some devices.

-**//TODO: what are we supposed to do with the systemimage?
-What can we expect from it?**
+ 5. Next reboot into the recovery.
+You can use the latest version of TWRP recovery to deploy the rootfs and system.img.
+Please read the [following guide](deploying-rootfs.md) for further information.
+ 6. Once done you can reboot the device.

 ## Debugging